lucasglasner/python-enviroments/README.md

 * Tools for CFD and climate models.

 Further work on this project might include tools in other programming languages and command line programs.
 Like google earth engine, SAGA-GIS, GRASS-GIS, etc.

-The python enviroment was originally created on linux OS so there might be problems when trying to install the packages on a Windows machine.
-A windows OS enviroment will soon be uploaded.

 ---